Overview of Old Testament Books

 |Daniel||Sovereignty of God||Panorama of world history from Babylon, Media-Persia, Greece and Rome to the future kingdom.|

 The books of the minor prophets were written between 840 – 430 B.C.
 Details about the lives of some of these prophets are unknown.
 Their messages range from warnings to Israel, other nations, predictions about Messiah and the future of Israel.
 The Old Testament ends with the promise that a messenger will come before the Messiah – Jesus the Christ – arrives.
 In the final verses of Malachi, we are told that Elijah the prophet will come before the great and terrible day of the Lord.
-Then there was silence for 400 years before Jesus arrived.
+Then there was silence for 400 years followed by the arrival of Jesus.
 The New Testament continues the history of the promised One – the Messiah who is Jesus the Christ.

 Gospels – The Life of Christ

 The New Testament is composed of twenty-seven books.
 It starts with four gospels which describe the life of Jesus.
 It reveals the fact that Jesus did miracles, taught divine principles, healed many, and was in fact God.
 The gospels include Matthew, Mark, Luke and John.
 Each book emphasizes various aspects of Jesus’ life.
-They are written by the Holy Spirit and three apostles with Luke being written by a medical doctor who was a friend of Paul the apostle.
-These books are filled with the miracles and the teachings of Christ.
-He is the focus and center of each book.
-The books reveal that God greatly loves us, and wants to forgive our sins, and as a result Jesus Christ finally died for our sins in order to accomplish that goal.
-Jesus then returned to life three days later and ascended back into heaven.
-He is back home and will return some day.
+They were written by the Holy Spirit and three apostles.
+Luke was written by a medical doctor who was a friend of Paul the apostle.
+These books are filled with the miracles, signs, wonders, and teachings of Christ.
+The books reveal that Jesus was God in human flesh who entered our world for the purpose of dying so that our sins can be forgiven.
+After His death, Jesus returned to life three days later and ascended back into heaven.
+Today, He is in heaven until it is time for His second coming.

 |Mark||Jesus as Servant||This gospel presents Jesus as the servant-savior, the bond-slave who is greatest of them all.
 Great emphasis is given to the final week of Jesus’ life.|